Best Companies to Remove Late Payments from Credit Reports in July 2026

 CreditFirm.net is a professional credit repair service that was founded by a team of attorneys who specialize in consumer credit and Fair Credit Reporting Act (FCRA) violations.
 If you decide to sign up after a free consultation, you’ll get a legal team to review your credit reports and analyze the information for each tradeline.

-The team will then provide a plan of action to start addressing negative issues in your credit reports.
-In addition to sending letters to the major credit bureaus — Equifax, Experian, and TransUnion — CreditFirm.net can also reach out to LexisNexis and other credit agencies to remove negative inaccurate information from your credit reports.
+Next, the team will put together a plan to address any negative issues on your credit reports.
+In addition to sending letters to major credit bureaus like Equifax, Experian, and TransUnion, CreditFirm.net can also reach out to LexisNexis and other agencies to eliminate incorrect negative information from your reports.

 What Do Credit Repair Companies Do?

-Credit repair companies offer to help improve your credit score in exchange for a fee.
-Most companies analyze your existing credit reports and challenge negative inaccurate, outdated, or unverifiable information by sending dispute letters to the three main credit bureaus.
+Credit repair companies work to enhance your credit score for a fee.
+Typically, they examine your credit reports and dispute any negative, outdated, or unverifiable information by sending letters to the three major credit bureaus.

 Each credit bureau operates independently, which is why credit repair agencies reach out to Equifax, TransUnion, and Experian separately.

-Credit repair companies may also reach out to creditors or your loan servicer and ask them to prove that an account is yours by requesting them to validate the debt.
-If a creditor can’t validate the debt that’s on your reports, then legally they have to remove it under the Fair Credit Reporting Act.
+Credit repair companies may also reach out to creditors or your loan servicer and ask them to prove that an account is yours by requesting that they validate the debt.
+If a creditor can’t validate the debt that’s on your reports, then legally they have to remove it under the Fair Credit Reporting Act

 Some companies also provide you with a free credit score or report, and credit education resources to help you rebuild your score.